Coherent-All-Sky-Monitor/casm_analog_power_controller/README.md

 # On each Pi, edit network config:
 sudo nano /etc/dhcpcd.conf

-# Add at the end:
+# Add at the end (use 'end0' for RPi 5, 'eth0' for older models):
-interface eth0
+interface end0
 static ip_address=192.168.2.2/24  # Use .3 for Pi 2
 static routers=192.168.2.1
 static domain_name_servers=8.8.8.8 8.8.4.4